 - Classes are a mixture of weekly, weekend, evening and distance learning formats

-- Provides an excellent pathway towards the Bachelor of Business programme.
+- Cross-credits towards the Master of Business

 For this programme, you will need the following: